What kind of school do you want to teach in?

 Making the decision

 Each individual school will have its own ethos and atmosphere, shaped by the leadership and vision of its head teacher.
-The best way to assess this is to visit in person, having done your research and read the latest Ofsted report online beforehand.
+The best way to assess this is to visit in person, having done your research and read the latest inspection report online beforehand.

 There are also some less obvious differences in the working environment that you should consider.
 For example, at an urban school there are likely to be more children who speak English as a second language.
 All this should be borne in mind when you make your decision.